sxddhxrthx/Python-PDF/README.md

 ## Usage:

+Make sure Python is intalled in your system.
+Go ahead and install PyPDF2 library using pip:

+> **pip install PyPDF2**

 ### Merging files

 In order to merge multiple PDF files into a single file, open command prompt/terminal window and type the below command and press enter: